 If you’re planning on separation and need to sort out the logistics of what to do with your family home, these three initial steps can help you to make a practical start:

 1) Keep personal documents relating to the property in a safe place, and take them with you if you move out.
 Try to get all the information about your investment together before you contact a solicitor so that you’re in the best position to discuss your situation;

 2) Speak with your partner as calmly and openly as you can about what to do with the family home after divorce.
 Try to put differences aside and consider the best outcome for both of you.
 The more you can negotiate before you enter into the separation process, the quicker, cheaper and easier it will be;

 3) Consult a family law solicitor and work out the most appropriate method of separation for you as a couple, whether it’s mediation, arbitration, collaborative family law or a court divorce.
 Use the guidance of your solicitor to help you make practical choices about your family home and other assets – and never make a decision without legal advice!

 For more advice on divorce, separation and property, contact the family law team at Frances Lindsay & Co.
-We offer fixed-fee services that are tailored to your situation to help you work through difficult times with the support of an experienced and friendly family law solicitor.arbitration solicitor Thames valley, collaborative family law Thames Valley, divorce solicitor Thames Valley, divorce tips, family law solicitor Thames Valley, mediation solicitor Thames Valley
+We offer fixed-fee services that are tailored to your situation to help you work through difficult times with the support of an experienced and friendly family law solicitor.Tags: arbitration solicitor Thames valley, collaborative family law Thames Valley, divorce solicitor Thames Valley, divorce tips, family law solicitor Thames Valley, mediation solicitor Thames Valley